Sometimes we need to make small amendments to formulas to make them effective.

 Let me show you an example where we need to add an OR logic in SUMIFS or SUMIF.

-In this data, you have two types of products (Faulty and Damaged) which you need to return to our vendor.
+In this data, you have two types of products (Faulty and Damaged) that you need to return to our vendor.

 But before that, you want to calculate the total quantity of both types of products.
 If you go with the normal method, you have to apply SUMIF twice to get this total.